HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### Choose Color Intervals to Group Choropleth Map Data

 Another important design choice is color intervals, which determine how you group and display data on your choropleth map.
-This is a powerful set of decisions that dramatically shapes how your map appears in readers’ eyes, and the message conveyed by your data story.
+This powerful set of decisions will dramatically shape how your map appears in readers’ eyes, and the message conveyed by your data story.
 You will need to consider several options in this multi-step decision-making process, and although there are few uniform design rules, we will offer guidance and recommendations.
 Since options for selecting intervals vary across different mapping tools, we will explain broad concepts in this section, with occasional screenshots from Datawrapper and Tableau Public, but will save the details for those specific tutorials later in the chapter.

 Some mapping tools allow you to choose between two different *types of color intervals* to show movement up or down a data scale, as shown in